 CAKE gives Jennifer Aniston a showcase for her considerable dramatic skills, and made for a temporary escape valve from a long run of comedies that poorly utilized her talents in that direction.
 It was also possibly her best chance at an Oscar nomination, but she was shut out.

-She’s good, the 2014 movie should have garnered her at least a nomination.
-Script by Patrick Tobin has Aniston as the drugged-out, emotion-deadened survivor of a terrible accident, one that killed her child and left her with a scarred face and body, wracked with pain, physical and psychological.
-The tone is uneven; first half is interesting, the second crawls, and gets to an “okay, whatever” finale.
-No back story, little to like about her character beyond the actresses skill (she does some great physical work here).
+She’s terrific, and the 2014 movie should have garnered her at least a nomination.
+Script by Patrick Tobin has Aniston as ‘Claire Bennett’, the drugged-out, emotions-deadened survivor of a terrible accident, one that killed her child and left her with a scarred face and body, wracked with pain, physical and psychological.
+She’s marvelous conveying Claire’s assorted agonies.

-Hampered by a brief and not believable subplot involving a snotty runaway (Britt Robertson), a poorly developed main subplot with Sam Worthington as another sufferer (wife killed herself—itself yet another distracting device, with Anna Kendrick).
-Co-main-subplot with housekeeper Adriana Barraza goes nowhere (although she’s fine)—have we mentioned subplots?
-Directed by Daniel Barnz, lasting 102 minutes, the low-budget indie ($8,500,000–low-budget with a major actress, anyway) didn’t find an audience, bringing back less than a quarter of its outlay.
+The main subplot has Sam Worthington as another sufferer; his wife killed herself.
+Played by Anna Kendrick, she appears periodically to haunt Aniston’s character.
+The secondary subplot with housekeeper ‘Silvana'(Adriana Barraza) is quietly rewarding; Barraza a warm and charming presence.
+Directed by Daniel Barnz, lasting 102 minutes, the low-budget indie ($8,500,000–low-budget with a star player, anyway) didn’t find an audience, bringing back less than a quarter of its outlay.
 Critics were kind to the actress, less so to the film.
 Felicity Huffman has a few good moments, and William H. Macy shows up briefly.
 With Chris Messina, Britt Robertson, Mamie Gummer.
 Box office was a disappointing$2,200,000, tagging spot #166 for the year.